Twice Baked Pecan Turnovers are made from leftover pecan pie and refrigerated pie crust. They’re a cross between a cookie and a pie!

 Pecan pie is a favorite dessert in our family, but we always have pie left over after holiday meals.
 After glaring at leftovers for several days, I decided to breathe new life into a treat everyone loves.
 Just when you think pecan pie couldn’t get any better, Twice Baked Pecan Turnovers will pop up and surprise you!

-Twice Baked Pecan Turnovers are super easy to make because the hard work has already been done.
+This yummy treat is super easy to make because the hard work has already been done.
 Creating these turnovers from scratch might cause the filling to seep out and make a big mess.
 Using a pre-baked pecan pie cuts prep time in half and makes your life much easier!

 All you need for this recipe is a pre-baked pecan pie, one refrigerated pie crust, and a dusting of powdered sugar.
 How easy is that?
 If you don’t have leftover pecan pie hanging around, you can always find a pre-baked one in your local deli at the supermarket.
 Or, buy a frozen one and bake it ahead of time.